-The multi-talented Afro-Latin American drummer, composer, bandleader, visionary Francisco Mora Catlett is no stranger to the art of reinvention.
-He’s ridden the spaceways with Sun Ra’s Arkestra (1973 to 1980), performed with Max Roach’s all-percussion ensemble, M’Boom, collaborated with the Detroit techno producer, Craig Taborn, toured with the Freedom Jazz Trio, and commandeered the groundbreaking group, AfroHorn.
-Recently, amid the pandemic, Francisco took another step in his musical evolution.
+The multi-talented Afro-Latin American drummer, composer, bandleader, visionary Francisco Mora Catlett is not a stranger to the art of reinvention.
+From 1973 to 1980 he rode the spaceways with Sun Ra’s Arkestra, performed with Max Roach’s percussion ensemble, M’Boom, collaborated with the Detroit techno producer, Craig Taborn, toured with the Freedom Jazz Trio, and commandeered the groundbreaking group, AfroHorn.
+Recently, amid the pandemic, Francisco took another significant step in his musical evolution.

-A few months ago I received an email from Francisco, declaring, “Different, uh?
+Not long ago I received an email from Francisco, declaring, “Different, uh?
 But Miles went Electric, and Sun Ra was in electronic music way before 1958.
 I’m back in college at my Alma Mater, Berklee College in Boston, taking an online course on Composing and Producing Electronic Music.”
-Also, he sent me an advance copy of Electric Worlds (AACE Records) which I’ve been enjoying and “decoding.”
+Attached to the email was an (mp3) advance copy of Electric Worlds (AACE Records) which I’ve been “decoding” and enjoying ever since.

-Electric Worlds follows the thread that winds through all of Francisco’s music.
-It’s African music and a continuation of his mother, the Afro-Mexican sculptor, and printmaker, Elizabeth Catlett’s (1915-2012) legacy.
+Electric Worlds follows the thread that runs through all of Francisco Mora Catlett’s music: African music and a continuation of his mother, the Afro-Mexican sculptor, printmaker, Elizabeth Catlett’s legacy.
 “Electric Worlds is Futuristic Black Music,” says Francisco.
 “Indeed it is ahead of its time, but if you listen, you will also hear the most ancient African rhythms in a new form.
 They have been preserved and are an inseparable part of the Continuum.”

-My experience with Catlett’s music began with the groundbreaking collective, AfroHorn, and the 2 CD-set, AfroHorn MX (AACE Records, 2012).
-Which, in turn, led me to the writings of Henry Dumas (1934-1968) and the short story, Will the Circle Be Unbroken.
-The story is essential to understanding AfroHorn’s mission and sound.
-Later, I discovered the albums Mora!, World Trade Music, Outerzone, River Run, and the Freedom Jazz Trio among others.
+My experience with Catlett’s music began with AfroHorn.
+More specifically the 2 CD-set, AfroHorn MX (AACE Records, 2012).
+Which, in turn, led me to the writings of Henry Dumas (1934-1968) and the short story, Will the Circle Be Unbroken, which is essential to understanding AfroHorn’s genesis and mission.
+Later, I discovered the albums Mora!, World Trade Music, Outerzone, River Run, and The Freedom Jazz Trio among others.

-Electric Worlds marks another step in Francisco Mora Catlett’s musical evolution.
+Electric Worlds marks yet another giant leap in Francisco Mora Catlett’s musical evolution.

 Freedom Jazz Trio – New Under the Sun (2009)